Posted by on November 08, 2012 in Blog

 Last Friday, the California legislature sent the newly-passed Trust Act to Gov. Jerry Brown.
 Detractors say the Trust Act provides shields illegal immigrants, preventing police from enforcing Immigration and Customs Enforcement requests for detention unless the immigrant in question has been charged with a serious or violent crime.

 Officials in Los Angeles, Marin, Riverside, and San Diego Counties are vocally opposed to the act.
 Sheriff Robert Doyle (Marin County) said “[my] gut reaction would be to ignore it.
-If someone comes to the county jail and he is not here lawfully, I think he should be turned over."...Read more
+If someone comes to the county jail and he is not here lawfully, I think he should be turned over."
+A spokesman...Read more

 Posted on August 15, 2012 in Arab American Institute